 Anyway, take a look at the report and let me know what you think.
 When I have a little time I’ll give it a thorough read.
 But it will be interesting to see what people find in the analysis.

 To bring it back to the title of this post – I would like to mention how many anti-GE activists claim that genetic engineering has decreased yields.
-Those same organizations are now clamoring with joy, but if they accept the conclusions of this paper, they must also accept that genetic engineering did not decrease yields.
+Those same organizations are now clamoring with joy, but if they accept the conclusions of Failure to Yield, they must also accept that genetic engineering did not decrease yields.
 If the UCS found any hint of that in the literature, you know that would be the headline!